guywuy/chess-clock/README.md

 - Display warning visually when less time remaining - e.g. pulsing flash from 5 mins down - closer to 0 = faster the flash.
 - Ability to switch layout - e.g. so displaying on a computer screen can press switch control to have no rotation. (easy via classNames)
 - Maybe add opponents time smaller under your time.
+- Make time based on 100 milli intervals rather than one second (in state, settings and intervalTimer) so that keeps track of time remaining more accurately